A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Formulation of the Gauge Theoretical Action

-recovering the dissipation structure in terms of the field strength tensor, consistent with viscous damping in fluid dynamics \cite{chen, ling2017}.
+where the viscous term can be analyzed both with constant and non-constant $A_0$, and in both cases, we have assumed that the temporal evolution of the velocity field is negligible, describing steady flow of the fluid.
+Here we have recovered the dissipation structure in terms of the field strength tensor, consistent with viscous damping in fluid dynamics \cite{Landau}.
+In the case of real fluid, the dissipation comes from the symmetric part of the velocity gradient tensor, but in this case, we have modeled it through gauge theory, and we found that it describes a fluid which has dissipation coming from the vorticity, purely rotational, in the case of the presence of a uniform scalar potential $A_0$.
 The incompressibility constraint, $- \lambda (\nabla \cdot \vec{u})$ enforces the incompressibility condition $\nabla \cdot \vec{u} = 0$ via the Lagrange multiplier $\lambda$.
 This is standard in constrained variational formulations of fluid dynamics \cite{majda}.
-Finally $- \rho\, \vec{u} \cdot \nabla \phi$ describes the interaction of the fluid with an external scalar field, such as pressure gradients or gravitational potential.
+Finally, $- \rho\, \vec{u} \cdot \nabla \phi$ describes the interaction of the fluid with an external scalar field, such as pressure gradients or gravitational potential.
 This action principle for a viscous, incompressible fluid in $(2+1)$ dimensions that integrates kinetic, topological, dissipative, and constraint-enforcing terms, thereby generalizing classical formulations of ideal fluid dynamics.
-Specifically, in the inviscid limit $(\eta=0)$, our action reduces to a structure closely resembling the variational principles of incompressible Euler fluids~\cite{morrison, salmon}.
+Specifically, in the inviscid limit $(\eta=0)$, our action reduces to a structure that closely resembles the variational principles of incompressible Euler fluids developed in~\cite{morrison, salmon}.
 The kinetic energy term $\frac{1}{2} \rho\, \vec{u}^2$, the incompressibility-enforcing term $-\lambda (\nabla \cdot \vec{u})$, and the coupling $-\rho\, \vec{u} \cdot \nabla \varphi$ collectively reproduce the standard Euler equations in two spatial dimensions.
 In addition to these canonical fluid terms, the presence of a topological Chern-Simons term $\frac{k}{4\pi} \epsilon^{\mu\nu\rho} A_\mu \partial_\nu A_\rho$~\cite{deser, dunne,jackiw2003} couples the fluid motion to a gauge field.
-Such a coupling is reminiscent of effective field theories for the quantum Hall effect and of two-dimensional magnetohydrodynamics incorporating gauge structures~\cite{jackiw2004, jackiw2000}.
-The formulation thus extends known variational descriptions of ideal fluid flows to incorporate topological effects, unifying insights from hydrodynamics and topological field theories.
-When the viscosity term $-\frac{\eta}{2} (\epsilon^{\mu\nu\rho} \partial_\nu A_\rho)^2$ is reintroduced $(\eta \neq 0)$, the action transitions from describing an ideal, conservative system to a dissipative one, thereby capturing the essential features of real-world viscous flows.
+Such a coupling is reminiscent of effective field theories for the quantum Hall effect and of two-dimensional magnetohydrodynamics that incorporate gauge structures~\cite{Salmon, Wen1990}.
+In the present work, we adopt an effective field theory perspective, in which the viscous quadratic term,